Nana (1985 film)

 Naná is a 1985 Mexican musical, erotic and sexploitation film directed by Rafael Baledón.
-Based in the 1880 novel Nana, by Emile Zola, the film exposes an exemplary manner the principles of the naturalistic novel.
-Her protagonist is a beautiful young woman of humble origins who seeks, through the high prostitution, access to a well-off.
+The film follows a beautiful young woman of humble origins who seeks, through the high prostitution, access to a well-off.
 Naná symbolizes the degradation of the Second Empire.

-The film is an adaptation of the same name Mexican stageplay produced and starred by the actress and singer Irma Serrano in the 1970s.
+The film is an adaptation of the 1970s Mexican stageplay of the same name, produced by the actress and singer Irma Serrano.
+The stageplay was itself based on the 1880 novel Nana, by Emile Zola.